ColumbiaRoad/a-b-doer/README.md

 If namespace doesn't start with http, it will be prefixed with `http://www.w3.org/`.
 You can extend this support by overriding window.\_\_abNS or by modifying the namespace object.
 Namespaced attribute will first be splitted in half and if the second part has a own namespace, it will be used and otherwise the attribute prefix will be used as searched namespace key.

-## Polyfills

-This lib uses NodeList.forEach, Array.from and Promise (if "wait" prefixed utils are used) polyfills if [browserlist config](https://github.com/browserslist/browserslist) contains `ie 11`.

 ## DOM Utilities for queries

 ### pollQuerySelector